Waiting For The Flood: More Work, More Worry

 FARMER: Yes, there's even been time to build earthen levees from scratch.

 FARMER: The yellow excavator tamps down a two-and-a-half foot mound that stretches into a cypress forest.
 Parishes have built miles of new earthworks.
 There's also a makeshift dam made out of an old barge to divert water from the bayous to the sea.

 HOWARD VERRETT: I just want to be ready.

 FARMER: Sixty-two-year-old Howard Verrett shovels sand into Army green bags, and agrees to talk only if he can keep working.
 Verrett lives near the Atchafalaya River, the one that's getting all the water from the Morganza Spillway.

-Mr. MICHEL CLAUDET (President, Terrebonne Parish): We were notified two weeks ago.
+MICHEL CLAUDET: We were notified two weeks ago.
 There was a panic at that time.